jarusll/the-logs/index.md

 The whole reason I did this was because I had been out of touch with redux.
 Tomorrow I will rapidly prototype.

 I was busy with figuring out how to host it interactively.
-I tried alot of options including `Google collab` but `Binder` works best for me.
+I tried a lot of options including `Google collab` but `Binder` works best for me.

 There are quality small fragments I could write but it won't suit on the main page.
 Time to bring fragments back but not another repo.
 I'll keep it simple.